seankyer/seankyer/README.md

 ## Welcome to my Github repository ⚡
 -------------------------------------
+*Companies I've worked at:*
+1. Robert Bosch Gmbh. - Embedded Systems Engineering
+   1. Worked on publically funded collaboriation between DLR, Q.ANT and Bosch to engineer a quantum gyroscope for space application
+2. Analog Devices, Inc. - Embedded Software Engineer
+   1. Worked on the development of cutting edge silicon for secure and power efficient SoCs for the intelligent edge
+3. Motorola Solutions, Inc. - Firmware Validator
+   1. Validated firmware releases for Motorola Solutions line of cutting edge, AI enabled, security cameras

 *Private Projects (Contact me for viewing):*
 1. CUrchinsOS - a multi-kernel, userspace operating system - C
    1. Created operating system on baremetal CPU; Developed with Qemu, deployed on Toradix Colibri